smarchini/hybrid-fenwick-tree/README.md

 - **Word**: the bit vector is divided in words (64-bits);
 - **Stride**: the bit vector is divided in *k* words.

-**Word** requires a bigger Fenwick tree (you might wanna use a compressed one!) and it's good if linear rank and selection searches are slow (i.e. you don't have some low-level assembly instructions to help you); while **Stride** takes a template parameter *k* and performs linear searches on *k* words with a much smaller underlining Fenwick tree.
+**Word** requires a bigger Fenwick tree (using a compressed one might be a good choice) and it's good if linear rank and selection searches are slow (i.e. you don't have some low-level assembly instructions to help you); while **Stride** takes a template parameter *k* and performs linear searches on *k* words with a much smaller underlining Fenwick tree.
 You probably need **Stride**.

 Both these implementations relies on a Fenwick tree (of your choice) and they are available under the `hft::ranking` namespace.